Tulsa Race Massacre: How Black Wall Street Was Destroyed

 tulsa greenwood today

-The corner of East Archer Street and North Greenwood Avenue in 2021, via NPR
+The corner of East Archer Street and North Greenwood Avenue in 2021.
+Source: NPR

 In 1996, on the 75th anniversary of the massacre, the first memorial ceremony was held at Mount Zion Baptist Church, and a physical memorial was placed outside of the Greenwood Cultural Center.
 In 2001, Oklahoma established a commission to investigate the incident.
 In their final report, the commission recommended significant restitution to the Black residents of Tulsa, including direct reparations payments to survivors, descendants of survivors, and a memorial for the reburial of the victims of the massacre.

 Though the official title given to the incident was the Tulsa Race Riot of 1921, in November 2018, it was changed to the Tulsa Race Massacre.
-The word “massacre,” the commission decided, more accurately reflected the event and its toll on Greenwood.
-Today, the Tulsa Historical Society has a free virtual exhibit, open at all times during the day, that documents the atrocity and is aimed at educating the community.
+The commission decided that the word “massacre” more accurately reflected the event and its toll on Greenwood.

 Author Image